 Talking about websites, StudioPress offer three call to actions on their main page.
 Here’s how it looks like on desktop:

-When we go to a mobile version, the illustrations disappear as on mobile, the best call to action buttons location is the one which makes them visible on the first scroll.
+When we go to the mobile version, the illustrations disappear as on mobile, the best call to action buttons location is one that makes them visible on the first scroll.
 This way, a user understands what to do to get what they need.

 Make your CTA stand out